Annotation Configuration

 Default value: true

 Indicates whether this field exists in the database table.
-If set to false, MyBatis-Plus will ignore this field when generating SQL.
+If you set this to false, MyBatis-Plus will ignore this field when generating SQL.

 condition